telerik/kendo-ui-builder/docs/data-providers/odata.md

 * For Angular, OData version 4.
 * For AngularJS, OData versions 2, 3, and 4.

+> When you first create your application, you might choose to relate it to a data provider that will not be the real data provider for the published application.
+To override the test URL of that data provider:
+> 1. Generate the application.
+> 2. For Angular, go to `../app/src/environments/` and update the file you need.
+For AngularJS, update the `../app/src/data-providers.json` file.

 ## Setting OData Providers

 > All **Name** fields are restrictive.
 If the symbols you placed in them are not supported, the Builder displays the `Invalid format.
 Only letters, numbers, "_" and "-" are allowed.` error message.